-- The progress and development of every pupil in their class - 2 Uncompromising aspirations for all

-- Working closely with any teaching assistants or specialist staff to plan and assess the impact of support and interventions, and how they can be linked to classroom teaching - Working with the SENCO to review each pupil's progress and development, and decide on any changes to provision - Ensuring they follow this SEN policy
+- The progress and development of every pupil in their class - Working closely with any teaching assistants or specialist staff to plan and assess the impact of support and interventions, and how they can be linked to classroom teaching - Working with the SENDCO to review each pupil's progress and development, and decide on any changes to provision - Ensuring they follow this SEND policy

-5. Our School Profile as of September 2022
+5. Our School Profile as of March 2024

-The kinds of SEN provided for
+The kinds of SEND provided for

-The SEND register is fluid, with children being identified, and children being discharged throughout the year.
+The SEND register is fluid, with children being identified, and children being discharged, throughout the year.